antomor/react-express/README.md

 ```

 ### Front-end app test
-In the front-end directory (the client folder under the root project folder) run
+In the front-end directory (the client folder under the root project folder).
 ```
 npm run test
 ```
+The first time, an interactive windows will show the message no tests available since that not snapshots have been create yet.
+At that time, please press `a` for running all tests.

 ### End to end tests